pop up description layer

 #79-23267

-A/C crashed at 0915 hours into a military bus at the NBC Training Range killing the driver during training flight.
-Cause of accident was a teflon bearing that jammed in the cyclic or collective server shortly after lift-off locking the A/C into a nose-dive.
+A/C was in straight-and-level flight about 300' AGL when witnesses saw A/C nose over, complete 380-deg flip and crash in a nose-down, left-bank attitude onto the top of a military bus at 0915 hours at the NBC Training Range killing the driver.
+Cause of accident was a teflon bearing that jammed in the cyclic or collective server shortly after lift-off locking the A/C into a nose-dive. |

 SGT Ricky D. Zizelman [CE]